Minor in Financial Computation and Modeling

 Finance Seminar

-Students pursuing the FCAM minor have the opportunity to participate in STAT 499 Mathematical Sciences Seminar for 1 credit hour.
+Students pursuing the FCAM minor have the opportunity to participate in STAT 499 Topics in Statistical Sciences for 1 credit hour (the CoFES Quantitative Finance section).
 Students are also encouraged to take part in the annual Eubank Conference on Real World Markets and join the student computational finance club.

 Internship and Research Opportunities